 Inclusive Excellence Faculty Learning Community

-Participants will do the following:
+Participants will be able to do the following:

-In addition to attendance at the above meetings, participants will be required to do the following:
+Each IE FLC participant will earn a $500 stipend upon completion of the FLC deliverables.
+In addition to participation in the meetings, participants will be expected to do the following:

 - Complete readings and activities prior to each meeting.

-- Complete inclusive excellence projects: Plan, implement and assess content and/or pedagogical modifications (using principles of inclusive excellence) to one or more courses taught during the fall 2021 semester.
+- Complete inclusive excellence projects: Plan, implement, and assess content and/or pedagogical modifications (using principles of inclusive excellence) to one or more courses taught during the Fall 2021 semester.

 All full-time faculty (including lecturers, research, and tenure-line faculty) are eligible to apply.

-A date by which selections for the 2021 FLC will be determined by mid-fall 2020.
+Selection for the 2021-2022 IE FLC will be determined by May.
+31st, 2021.

-Please e-mail Tasha Souza, CTL Associate Director, firstname.lastname@example.org.
+Please e-mail BUILD@boisestate.edu.